johnnys7n/StatisticalTool/README.md

     *  Correlation matrix data table will output descriptive statistics for every variable selected. (*note: selecting treatment/group will group variables in the data table*)

 2. Correlation Table:
-    * **currently under construction**
-    * Proposed feature: to select many variables and output a Latex table of coefficient of determination and p-values to numerically rank the correlation between dependent variables.
+    * Proposed feature: to select many variables and output a DT table of coefficient of determination and p-values to numerically rank the correlation between dependent variables.

 3. Bivariate Analysis:
     * *Treatment/Group specification is not necessary*